-Twice-baked potatoes are easy to freeze as well, allowing you to get some of your holiday meal prep done weeks in advance!
-These pair beautifully with my Maple Glazed Pork Loin with Apples and Cranberries, or my Coq au Vin Recipe, both fantastic holiday combos!
+They are also easy to freeze as well, allowing you to get some of your holiday meal prep done weeks in advance!
+These potatoes pair beautifully with my Maple Glazed Pork Loin with Apples and Cranberries, or my Coq au Vin Recipe, both fantastic holiday main course ideas!

 STEP#1: Prepare the Potatoes

 Before baking the potatoes rub each one with olive oil and place them on a baking tray.
 The olive oil will keep the skin supple while it bakes.